27 Customer Service Statistics for 2025 | SlickText Infographic

 How To Improve Your Customer Service with SMS

-Statistics on customer service clearly show just how vital a good experience is to the success (and profit) of your business.
 With SMS, you can get more out of your customer service while putting in minimal time and money — especially if you take advantage of marketing automation workflows.
-Even if you don’t, you can use SMS to respond one-on-one to any incoming customer requests.
+Even if you don’t use SMS automation, you can use SMS to respond one-on-one to any incoming customer requests.

 Set Clear Communication Standards